HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/warehouse.md

 # Tips

 - You can stand close to the Warehouse and still be able to see with your scope.
-  - This is very useful for seeing enemies on the other side of the Warehouse if you have a 8x or 15x scope.
+  - This is very useful for seeing enemies on the other side of the Warehouse if you have an 8x or 15x scope.
 - Be careful of standing in corners, as reflected bullets can easily kill you.
-- The barrel in the one corner can be death trap.
+- The barrel in the one corner can be a death trap.
   - Likewise, use the barrel in the corner to try and kill other players.
 - If the Warehouse has a Flint Crate, loot it first, as it has the most valuable loot.